CambridgeRefugees/cambridgerefugees.github.io/README.md

-# 2019website
+# 2019 CRRC website

-Website redesign for 2019, built on the Jekyll static site generator
+Website redesign for 2019, built on the Jekyll static site generator.